 As crop load was down in 2020, we'll be making less wine this year and we won't be making our Belle Blanc blend in 2020 (we'll be releasing our 2019 Belle Blanc in April).
 The success of our Sparkling Grenache Blanc has encouraged us to create new sparkling wines in the coming years.

 Hoffman: When we got the green light to reopen our tasting room out-of-doors back in July 2020, it took us several weeks to figure out how we were going to reopen safely.
 When we finally decided on an approach and implemented it in August, our customers expressed that they appreciated it very much.
-While they missed being able to stand shoulder-to-shoulder at the bar and talk to the winemaker, sitting in the open air with safe distance between tables, sampling from pre-poured one ounce bottles allowed people to enjoy the experience while not feel threatened by exposure.
+While they missed being able to stand shoulder-to-shoulder at the bar and talk to the winemaker, sitting in the open air with a safe distance between tables, sampling from pre-poured one-ounce bottles allowed people to enjoy the experience while not feeling threatened by exposure.
 People really want to feel safe during these times.
-True, it was more work, but with planning and scheduling, it has proven to be very do-able.
+True, it was more work, but with planning and scheduling, it has proven to be very doable.
 While we may someday go back to inside tasting, I think we may continue to offer this healthy, safe approach in the future.

 Bokisch: This year we realized that we have a wide diversity of guests that are seeking a variety of different experiences.
-If guests love to enjoy our wine with food, they can enjoy recipes and lifestyle at lizbokisch.com.
+If guests love to enjoy our wine with food, they can enjoy recipes and lifestyles at lizbokisch.com.
 If they are wine lovers or connoisseurs, we can offer virtual tastings with our winemaker and let them really dive into winemaking and with Markus on vineyard techniques.
 Our goal is to make our wine experience friendly, enjoyable and to meet the level of experience our guests desire.

 Another thing I would mention is that we realize how important it has been to continue to push the envelope by giving customers more reasons to keep coming back.
 We released several new wines to our portfolio this year, which is a reflection of the creativity of our winemaker Elyse, our excellent grape growing in the vineyard with Markus, and the open-mindedness of our entire DTC team.
-We are still in the beginning of our journey as a winery and Lodi as a wine region.
+We are still at the beginning of our journey as a winery and Lodi as a wine region.
 Stay tuned, there is more to come!

 Phillips: I am very hopeful that things will be back to nearly normal by fall.
-In the meantime please stay safe, follow the health protocols for the next few months so we can get the vaccine out there and get all of our businesses back to normal soon.
-Thank you to everyone for supporting the local wine industry and please keep getting take-out from your favorite locally owned restaurants and tip big!
+In the meantime please stay safe, and follow the health protocols for the next few months so we can get the vaccine out there and get all of our businesses back to normal soon.
+Thank you to everyone for supporting the local wine industry and please keep getting take-out from your favorite locally-owned restaurants and tip big!
 It takes a community... #Lodistrong!